nibbula/lish/docs/lish-examples.md

 Lish examples
 =============

-Some examples of Lish use, probably misguided or incorrect.
-Any good parts were probably adapted from the [Fish tutorial](https://fishshell.com/docs/current/tutorial.html) and docs

-Some features of Lisp should be familiar from POSIX shells, including use of `|` for pipes between processes:
+Many features of Lisp should be familiar from POSIX shells.
+You can use `|` for pipes between processes:
 ```
-$ echo hello world | wc
+Lish> echo hello world | wc
  1  2 12
 ```

 A dollar sign in a shell command performs variable substitution
 ```
-$ echo My home directory is $HOME
+Lish> echo My home directory is $HOME
-My home directory is /home/testuser
+My home directory is /home/user
 ```

 Lish is built on Common Lisp, and evaluates s-expressions:
 ```
-$ (+ 1 2 3)
+Lish> (+ 1 2 3)
 6
 ```

 The results of expressions can be passed as inputs to shell commands
 ```
-$ echo (loop for i from 0 below 10 collecting i)
+Lish> echo (loop for i from 0 below 10 collect i)
 0 1 2 3 4 5 6 7 8 9
 ```